CertifaiAI/time-series-labs/README.md

 ### Environment Setup

+You can install the dependencies through any of the following ways:

-Setup the conda environment by
+1. Setup the virtual environment using `conda` by

 ```
 conda env create -f environment.yml
 ```

-Setup the virtual environment by
+2. Setup the virtual environment using `virtualenv` with Python version 3.8 by

 ```
 pip install -r requirement.txt